Impact Design is a systemic design and methodological production method for society challenge solutions with positive, high-impact.

 2.4 | Verified methods (design thinking, theory of change, etc.) ensure a quality link between society challenge and SCS and are used to develop a proof of concept, value and unique selling proposition etc. | 20.
 LINK |

-2.5 | SCS owner clearly communicates a story about SCS connection with society's challenge. | 21.
+2.5 | SCS owner clearly communicates a story about SCS connection with society's challenge.
+SCS owner communicate honestly and based on ethical marketing principles. | 21.
 STORY |

 IMPACT GROUP NUM | IMPACT GROUP SUMMARY | INDICATOR NUM AND NAME |